Last Updated on January 28, 2024 by Carrie Stephens

 Symptoms of Ringworm in Parrots

-- Feathers will hide the rash until they fall out
+- Feathers will hide the rash until they fall out.

-According to Mycopathologia, this symptom will be even more prominent in animals than humans.
-They are characterized by bulging lines that surround a patch of skin.
-They may even look like scar tissue.
+According to Mycopathologia, this symptom will be more prominent in animals.
+They’re characterized by bulging lines surrounding a skin patch that may resemble scar tissue.

-Loss Of Feathers
+Loss of Feathers

-The fungal spores can be found on grass, leaves, or toys left outside.
-If your parrot was rolling around on your lawn, it might have been exposed to the fungi.
+The fungal spores on grass, leaves, or outside toys.
+If a parrot was exploring or rolling around on the lawn, it may have been exposed to fungi.

 Illness And Injury

-The parrot’s age plays a role in whether or not the active spores will lead to infection.
-Very young and old parrots need to be monitored more closely as their bodies aren’t as robust.
+A parrot’s age partially determines whether the active spores lead to infection.
+Young and old parrots must be monitored more closely as their bodies aren’t as robust.

 Parrot Fungal Infection Treatment

-If your parrot still has feathers in the way, be thorough about applying ointment and gels.
-Never try to remove any feathers yourself.
-The parrot’s skin is already inflamed, so you might irritate your parrot’s already-sensitive skin.
-Most treatments will clear up fungal skin infections within 7-10 days.
+If a parrot still has feathers in the way, be consistent about applying ointment.
+Never remove feathers.
+The parrot’s skin is already inflamed, so you’ll irritate its sensitive skin.

-Contact Your Vet
+Contact A Vet

-If the ringworm is severe, a vet might prescribe oral medication.
+If the ringworm is severe, a vet may need to prescribe oral medication.
 This can be more effective since it targets the fungus in the parrot’s entire body.